In 1854, Elizabeth Jennings rode the streetcar of her choice, in an early civil rights protest that led to desegregating public transportation in NYC.

 These 19th-century novelists might seem to have little in common.
 But for 11 years they wrote each other letters, forging an unusual literary friendship.

 Is the unique Appalachian dialect the preserved language of Elizabethan England?
 Left over from Scots-Irish immigrants?
 Or something else altogether?

-Well-researched stories from The Atlantic, The Conversation, and other great publications that bridge the gap between news and scholarship.
+Well-researched stories from the Guardian, the Conversation, and other great publications that bridge the gap between news and scholarship.